rstacruz/til-2020/posts/drafts/nvidia-xrun.md

 ## Running nvidia-xrun

-If you are running a display manager, stop it first. **This will log you off.**
+If you are running a display manager, stop it first. **This will log you off.** Closing all your apps before doing this would be a good idea.

 ```sh
 sudo systemctl stop display-manager